vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 (quoting Brahmāṇḍa and other purāṇas), SmK 564-565.
 Karavīrapratipad-vrata-on 1st of Jy. śu.; tithi; worship of

 Karavīra plant growing in a temple garden; HV I 353 ( from Bhav U. 10), SmK 117.
-The mantra is 'ā krsnena' (Rg.
+The mantra is 'ā krsnena' (R̥g.

 I. 35.2).
 It is observed in Tamil country but on Vai. śu.
 1. Karivrata--miscellaneous vrata ( prakirṇaka ); Brahmā devatā;